section-engineering-education/engineering-education/content/articles/localization-and-internationalization-in-android/index.md

 We also discussed the localization of strings and images, as well as the best practices to follow when localizing your application.

-You can access the full code from this[GitHub Repository](https://github.com/nia-vee/Localization-Internationalization-Demo)
+You can access the full code from this [GitHub Repository](https://github.com/nia-vee/Localization-Internationalization-Demo)

 ### Further reading
 - [Localization and internationalization in Android](https://developer.android.com/guide/topics/resources/localization)